- STATE-OF-THE-ART TREATMENT FOR UROLOGIC CANCERS

 In addition to surgery, Loyola also offers the most advanced systemic therapies.
-Our patients have access to current and investigational treatments and advanced radiation therapeutic approaches including radiation seed implants.
+Our patients have access to current and investigational treatments and advanced radiation therapeutic approaches including radiation seed implants (prostate brachytherapy).
 Your treatment may also include:

 Early Detection and Screening for Urologic Cancers

 Screening tests are not available for all urologic cancer types, but Loyola follows the American Cancer Society’s recommendations for cancer screening and prevention.

 Groundbreaking Research and Clinical Trials for Urologic Cancer